Travel to Peru as a Teen: Discover the Rugged Beauty and Adventure Opportunities

 “It does a good job of showing students different cultures, geography, and microclimates – demonstrating how diverse Peru really is geographically and culturally,” Ball said.

-In both programs students get an adrenaline rush doing activities like white water rafting, ziplining, and rock climbing.
+In both programs students get an adrenaline rush doing activities like white water rafting, hiking, ziplining, and rock climbing.
 In the Sacred Valley program, they also do mountain biking – weather permitting.
-In the Andes to Amazon program they hike to glacial lakes and natural hot springs and through the jungle.
+In the Andes to Amazon program, our local guides take students on a day trip to glacial lakes, natural hot springs, and a hike through the jungle.

 A Rustic Pathways student rock climbs in Peru.